devanshir21/210324_EE798R/README.md

 **4. Paper Summary:**

  a.
-The paper introduces a method for detecting driving stress using short-term physiological signals (Galvanic Skin Response - GSR, and Heart Rate - HR).
+The paper introduces a method for detecting driving stress using short-term physiological signals (Galvanic Skin Response - GSR, and Heart Rate - HR)
  b.
 The physiological signals are transformed into 2D continuous recurrence plots (Cont-RPs), which are then processed by a multimodal Convolutional Neural Network (CNN) to classify stress levels.

 **5. Key Contributions:**

  a.
-Multimodal CNN: Combines multiple signals (FGSR, HGSR, HR) using parallel CNNs for better stress detection.
+Multimodal CNN: Combines multiple signals (FGSR(Feet-GSR), HGSR(Hand-GSR), HR) using parallel CNNs for better stress detection.

  b.
 Continuous Recurrence Plots (Cont-RPs): Nonlinear representation of time-series data that captures complex dynamic patterns in physiological signals.